-Always disconnect power before working on or near this equipment.
-Lock and tag the disconnect switch or breaker to prevent accidental power up.
+- Always disconnect power before working on or near this equipment.
+Lock and tag the disconnect switch or breaker to prevent accidental power up. - If this unit is equipped with optional gas accessories, turn off gas supply whenever power is disconnected.